Simulations for Event-Clock Automata: A concrete simulation relation for ECAs

 Let $G$ be a set of atomic constraints.
 The preorder $\preceq_{G}$ is defined on valuations by

-Notice that in the condition above, we \emph{do not} restrict $\delta$ to those such that $v+\delta$ is a valuation: we may have $v(\prophecy{a})+\delta>0$ for some $a\in\Sigma$.
+Notice that in the condition above, we \emph{do not} restrict $\delta$ to those such that $v+\delta$ is a valuation: we may have $v(\prophecy{a})+\delta>0$ for some $a\in\Sigma$\footnote{ We highlight the distinction between time elapse operation in general, and the time elapse operation allowed by the semantics of ECA.
+In a general time elapse, there is no restriction on the amount of time that can be elapsed from a valuation.
+But for the semantics of ECA, we restrict to time elapses such that prophecy clocks stay at most $0$. }.
 In usual timed automata, this question does not arise, as elapsing any $\delta$ from any given valuation always results in a valuation.
 But this is crucial for the proof of Theorem~\ref{thm:simulation} below.
-It also allows to get a clean characterization of the simulation (Lemma~\ref{lem:simulation-properties}) which in turn is useful for deriving the simulation test and in showing finiteness.
+We illustrate this using Example~\ref{eg:sim}.
+It also allows us to get a clean characterization of the simulation (Lemma~\ref{lem:simulation-properties}) which in turn is useful for deriving the simulation test and in showing finiteness.